 Cherry Blossom Trees

-Nothing says spring more than seeing beautiful cherry blossoms emerging on tree branches.
+Nothing says spring more than seeing beautiful cherry blossoms emerge on tree branches.
 It is one of the first signs of spring that makes us feel like change is coming (weather, plants, etc.).
-Every spring, we observe the cherry blossoms outside and discuss how they look.
-We create our trees to fill our classroom with cherry blossoms.
+Observe the cherry blossoms outside every spring and discuss how they look.
+Then, create trees to decorate the bulletin boards in the school and classroom.

-For this art lesson, I start with a demonstration of how to paint a tree using brown paint on white cardstock.
-Using a larger paintbrush and brown tempera paint, we begin by painting the tree trunk and work up to adding branches.
-I explain to children that trees and branches are not perfect and look crooked.
-We fill in our trees and let them dry.
+For this art lesson, start by demonstrating how to paint a tree using brown paint on white cardstock.
+Using a larger paintbrush and brown tempera paint, begin by painting the tree trunk and work up to adding branches.
+Explain to the children that trees and branches are not perfect and look crooked.
+Let the kids fill in their trees with paint and let them dry.

-For the cherry blossoms, we use small square pieces of tissue paper in pink, white, and peach.
-We scrunch each piece of paper into balls and dab in white glue.
-We place the cherry blossoms all over the tree branches until our trees are covered.
+Use small square pieces of pink, white, and peach tissue paper for the cherry blossoms.
+Scrunch each piece of paper into balls and dab it with white glue.
+Then, place the cherry blossoms all over the branches until the trees are covered.

-Once our trees are complete, I hang them and create a beautiful spring cherry blossom bulletin board.
+Once the trees are complete, hang them up and create a beautiful spring cherry blossom bulletin board.

 Butterfly Directed Drawing

-Teach your students how to draw and paint their butterflies for spring with this butterfly directed drawing lesson.
+This butterfly-directing drawing lesson teaches your students how to draw and paint their butterflies for spring.
 It includes free printable instructions to help you teach your lesson.
+Learning How to Draw a Butterfly is fun and simple!

 Spring-Themed Book List for Kids